 Entrepreneurial ventures remain the single most significant influence in the business sector of the economy.
 Our Ideation, Creativity, and Entrepreneurship Certificate (ICE Certificate) helps prepare students to design and launch a small enterprise.
-Other career opportunities include: Small Enterprise Manager, Business Advisor/Consultant, Business/Management Analyst, Financer, Banker, Economic Developer, or others who work closely with start-up and operating enterprises and their owners.
+Other career opportunities include: Small Enterprise Manager, Business Advisor/Consultant, Business/Management Analyst, Economic Developer, or others who work closely with start-up and operating enterprises and their owners.
+Students can complete the ICE Certificate courses as part of their BBA, BAdmin, or other University of Regina degree or diploma program.